HomeCompare › Raiser's Edge NXT

 Target organizationSmall and mid-size nonprofitsLarge institutions and major-gift programs

-QuickBooks orientationBuilt around QuickBooks: 65+ modules, two-way real-timeOriented to Blackbaud's own Financial Edge ecosystem
+QuickBooks orientationBuilt around QuickBooks: 400+ QuickBooks actions, two-way real-timeOriented to Blackbaud's own Financial Edge ecosystem

-• The institutional standard for large development offices
+• Widely deployed in large institutional development offices

-• Deep major-gift, prospect research, and stewardship workflows at scale
+• Major-gift, prospect research, and stewardship workflows at institutional scale

 • Part of the broader Blackbaud suite (Financial Edge, Luminate)